 This series is written by guest blogger, Pamela Cox.
 Pamela is an expert embroiderer, designer, digitizer and all around wonderful girl!
 We are so happy to have her contributing to the Sulky Blog!

 We all have sweaters hiding in our closets which are still very near and dear to our hearts.
 Although we cannot part with them, we also would not be caught dead actually wearing them!!!!
 Let’s think of a way to make these memorable sweaters into practical items bringing comfort to our busy lives.
 For success in stitching with knits, begin with a basic understanding about their construction.
 All knits, whether manufactured or hand-knitted, incorporate a series of interlocking loops.
 The locking loops stabilize any given area with each loop dependent upon its neighbors to remain intact.
+Learn about svg cut files and different embroidery designs and find the perfect design to redecorate your old sweater.

 Cutting through any one loop breaks the interlocking system and compromises stability.
 Often times a “run” occurs when a knitted stitch is cut or “dropped”.